jam1015/vim-slime-ext-neovim/README.md

 end
 }

 ```

 ### Note on `g:slime_input_pid`

 Used to send text using the external PID rather than Neovim's internal job id.
-Set based on preference. **Note that this plugin overrides the default terminal status line** to show the pid and job id clearly, on the far right, whereas the default setting only includes the pid in the name of the buffer.
+Set based on preference. **Note that this plugin has the option to override the default terminal status line using the g:override_status option** to show the pid and job id clearly, on the far right, whereas the default setting only includes the pid in the name of the buffer.
 This will facilitate use of either the job id or job pid.

 ##### Additional Note